 Employment Outlook and Salary Information

-While the U.S. Bureau of Labor Statistics (BLS) doesn't report on salary or make employment predictions for pyrotechnic engineers, it noted that the related field of chemical engineers was expected to see employment growth of two percent between 2014 and 2024.
-Chemical engineers earned a median salary of $103,960 as of May 2015, the BLS reported.
+While the U.S. Bureau of Labor Statistics (BLS) doesn't report on salary or make employment predictions for pyrotechnic engineers, it noted that the related field of chemical engineers was expected to see employment growth of 6% between 2018 and 2028.
+Chemical engineers earned a median salary of $104,910 as of May 2018, the BLS reported.

 The position of a pyrotechnic engineer revolves around putting a working knowledge of science and math into effect by designing precisely timed explosions.
 They deal with many aspects of making these explosions happen, from testing the materials to making precise measurements and calculating each chemical compound.